Flexible Pension Drawdown v Annuity Warning.

 In addition, be warned that you will see more and more "non advised" online flexible pension services replace online no-advice annuity services where full commission can still be taken as no advice is given.
 Drawdown v annuity is complex and you may finish by paying more in commissions without advice than if you had sought 'at retirement' advice.

 That facts remain, that we as your financial adviser, would need to factor these things in and project forwards the risks and income/capital needs via a cash slow projection to satisfy ourselves what is the more balanced retirement option for each client.
 The need for full annuity v drawdown pension advice has never been greater.
-Contact us for pension annuity and flexible drawdown advice.
+Contact us for pension annuity and flexible drawdown advice today.